PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 </div>

 The Tweedie model captures this important property of the data.
+The second graph with the Poisson result shows that using the per-month means misses the probability of the zeros because of the skewed nature of the distribution.

 # Simple prediction models